thegetty/quire-docs/CONTRIBUTING.md

 ## Identify a Contribution to Make

-There are several ways to identify a contribution:
+Our website and docs are updated continuously for clarity and completeness but it’s not always easy to keep up with the pace of Quire’s development.
+We invite you to share your ideas or jump in and make edits yourself.
+There are several ways to contribute to the Quire website and documentation.

+**Fix a Typo or Broken Link:** Sometimes little things like typos or broken links can slip through the cracks, and every small fix you make really helps.

+**Copyedit Text:** As a regular user of Quire, you’ll likely find sections of the text that can be improved or clarified for other users.
+You’ll know best!

+**Propose/Write a New Section:** Have you recently contributed a new feature to our main [Quire repository](https://github.com/thegetty/quire) and have the time to add the corresponding documentation?
+Have you come across a TK section (shorthand for “to come”) and would like to complete it?
+Do you have an idea for a new section?
+We’d love your help!

+**Propose/Write an Article for the Website:** We’re always interested in adding articles about specific aspects of working in Quire to our Learn knowledge base.
+Maybe you have some tips on modifying shortcodes or styling is CSS in the custom.css.

+**Translate the Documentation:** The Quire community is global and we hope to be able to continue to expand access to Quire, including to non-English speakers.
+If you are interested in translating our documentation or even just sections of the documentation we'd love to talk to you about it.

+### Use the Issue Tracker

+We use GitHub’s [issue tracker](https://github.com/thegetty/quire-docs/issues/) to track work needs to be done, that is currently being done, or that is proposed to be done.

+You can use it to find an existing issue to work on, to post about a new issue that you’d propose working on, or to post about a new issue you’ve found that someone else might work on.

-1. **Work on an existing issue**
+#### Work on an Existing Issue

 If you are working on a previously posted issue, please comment on that issue and let us know you are working on it.
 That prevents duplicating efforts or having your changes rejected because someone else is working on it.

-2. **Post a new issue**
+#### Post a New Issue

 If your changes are small or straightforward then there is no need to create a new issue.
 Just dive in and get to work.
 However, if you are proposing or attempting a large/complex change please post a new issue [on our issue tracker](https://github.com/thegetty/quire-docs/issues/) before proceeding.
 This helps avoid changes being rejected before you've done too much work.
 Be sure to briefly describe your proposed solution and say whether you may need help with any aspect of it.
 This approach has several advantages: